sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/developers/index.md

 ### Log and debug
 To get a better understanding of what happens you should use the log.
 You can change log level by using multiple <code>-v</code>.
 If you want to log on the lowest level getting all information you can use <code>-vvv</code>.
 If that is too much information use  <code>-vv</code> or <code>-v</code>.

 You can also debug all the messages sent inside of the queue of sitespeed.io.
-That way yoy can see how plugins are communicating with each other.
+That way you can see how plugins are communicating with each other.
 To turn that on use <code>--debug</code>.

 ### Plugins
 Everything in sitespeed.io (well almost everything) is a plugin.
 Each plugin will be called, for each message sent in the application and then called when everything is finished.